 “This is pretty much a completely green process,” said Christina Sze ’24, who was a member of the research team.
 The project addresses climate change and global warming by providing a way to reduce energy consumption in the agricultural sector.
 “I think that’s what’s really exciting to me about working on this project,” Sze said.

 Conventional fertilizers come as granules with nitrogen-rich ingredients like ammonium nitrate and urea.
-While effective in fertilizing plants, these ingredients are toxic and combustible and tied to major disasters like the Beirut explosion in 2020 and the West Fertilizer Company explosion earlier this February.
+While effective in fertilizing plants, these ingredients are toxic and combustible and tied to major disasters like the Beirut explosion in 2020 and the West Fertilizer Company explosion in 2013.
 High concentrations of these chemicals are frequently released as run-off due to unforeseen weather events like rainstorms, despite being designed in a solid form to facilitate a slow release.
 Run-offs contaminate neighboring water systems and compromise the growth of algae and aquatic ecosystems.

 Sze’s research team worked on designing a system to turn air, water and electricity into plant food, as a way to decrease the potentially harmful effects of conventional fertilizers.
 Members of the research team include mechanical engineering professor Mark Cappelli, electrical engineering associate professor Juan Rivas-Davila, and students mechanical engineering postdoctoral scholar Benjamin Wang, electrical engineering Ph.D. student Jiale Xu and Sze.